Yankee-the-gamer/Christian-song-webscraper/README.md

 # Christian-song-webscraper
-Helped a dude on reddit on how he can gather all mp3 folders for this specific site, would be a shame if the code is just gone to the abyss of nothing.
+Some dude needed a script to download every mp3 in the site, would be a shame if the code is just gone to the abyss of nothing.
 I'm posting it here to keep an archive of it.

 You need the dependencies such as: